GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/models/message-pinning-properties.md

 #### Parameters

-  - date: The date when the message will be unpinned.
+  - `date`: The date when the message will be unpinned.

 ### `expirationTime(_:)`